Innovation

 NOW IN COLOR: BRINGING CALGARY’S EAST VILLAGE RIVERWALK TO LIFE

 Calgary East Village RiverWalk and the city's skyline featuring modern skyscrapers under a partly cloudy sky.
 A river flows in the foreground, lined with trees and a riverside walkway.
-Spanning four kilometers along the river, the East Village RiverWalk invites Calgarians to walk, cycle and gather in a space for everyday use.
+Spanning 4 kilometers along the river, East Village's RiverWalk invites Calgarians to walk, cycle and gather in a space for everyday use.

 In a city that enjoys 333 days of sunshine a year, public space plays an outsized role in how people live.
-Calgary’s RiverWalk was designed to bring people back outside, back to the east side and back to a district that defines Calgary’s beginnings.
+Calgary’s Jack & Jean Leslie RiverWalk was designed to bring people back outside, back to the east side and back to a district that defines Calgary’s beginnings.

 OUR AMBITION: BUILD A PUBLIC SPACE WORTH GATHERING IN